 Our current research and activities continue to make the case for investment and support of workforce development and sector initiatives.
-AspenWSI’s research into the construction industry, now it its fourth year, is helping pre-apprenticeship programs improve their strategies and is informing policymakers and investors about how they can better understand and support these initiatives as well as the construction industry.
+AspenWSI’s research into the construction industry has helped pre-apprenticeship programs improve their strategies and is informing policymakers and investors about how they can better understand and support these initiatives as well as the construction industry.
 As the sector strategy becomes more widely understood, AspenWSI is working to define another emerging field of practice known as C2E strategies, which combine the strengths of community colleges and nonprofits in partnership to help low-income individuals succeed in college and the labor market.
 For the last four years, AspenWSI documented and began defining C2E strategies through the Courses to Employment demonstration project that explored six community college-nonprofit partnerships that adopted a sectoral approach to serving low-income adults.

 In the years to come, AspenWSI will continue to expand our efforts looking at how low-income adults can be better supported to succeed in community college, an institution many in our country are now relying on as a source of opportunity.
 At the same time, as sector strategies have become common, we see a renewed opportunity to explore and remind our stakeholders of issues of improving job quality for workers employed in traditionally low-wage sectors.